alexozerov/token/README.md

 # token
 token
-it's next token, based on tengrycoin
+it's next token, based on tengrycoin and add new functions